 Arkansas Solar Installation: Complete 2025 Guide

 Arkansas homeowners are discovering that solar energy offers substantial savings despite the state's relatively limited solar incentives.
-With average electricity rates of $0.11-$0.12 per kWh and solid solar resources (4.5-5.0 peak sun hours daily), Arkansas presents good opportunities for solar investment—especially when combined with the federal tax credit.
+With average electricity rates of $0.11-$0.12 per kWh and solid solar resources (4.5-5.0 peak sun hours daily), Arkansas presents good opportunities for solar investment.

 Arkansas Solar Incentives and Rebates